NatnaelTaddese/FinPulse/documentation.md

 ## Introduction

-Welcome to the **FinPulse Documentation**!
-FinPulse is a sophisticated financial management platform developed using **Java Spring Boot** and **Vaadin Flow**.
+FinPulse is a financial management platform developed using **Java Spring Boot** and **Vaadin Flow**.
 It empowers users to manage their finances, set budgeting goals, monitor financial health, and generate comprehensive financial reports.
-This documentation is tailored for developers, contributors, and technical stakeholders to provide a detailed understanding of the platform's architecture, setup, and extensibility.

 ## Overview